 It is not by fame, feelings, fortune, friends, or fate, but by our faith that we measure our accomplishments.

 Romans 10 reveals the intricacies of biblical faith, what it is, and how to have it.

-Adrian Rogers says, “Weak faith in the right object is better than misplaced faith in the wrong object.
-We do not rely on positive thinking, or even on faith itself.
+Adrian Rogers says, “Weak faith in the right object is better than misplaced faith in the wrong object.”
+We do not rely on positive thinking, or even in faith itself.
 True biblical faith is placed in Jesus Christ, alone.

+"How then shall they call on Him in whom they have not believed?
+And how shall they believe in Him of whom they have not heard?"
+(Romans 10:14).
 In order to spiritually grow, we must hear from God; we cannot know the will of God by guessing at it.
-It cannot be generated; it is given, as Ephesians 2:8-9 says, “For by grace you have been saved through faith, and that not of yourselves: it is the gift of God: not of works, lest anyone should boast.”
+It cannot be generated; it is given, as Ephesians 2:8-9 says, “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”

 How are you going to release your faith today?
 True faith does more than merely believe; it translates into action.
 When you pray and ask God what to do, and how to accomplish His will for your life today, trust and obey Him.